 Best Places to See Wildlife in Florida

 For all its mass development, Florida remains a supremely wild place.
-Alligators roam golf courses and plunge into neighborhood swimming pools.
-Bald eagles patrol urban streets.
-And wherever there’s a power plant near ocean access, hundreds of manatees snuggle up for warmth during the winter months.
-But the best places to spot the state’s awesome wildlife bounty remain its wildest corners -- and they aren’t too far from reach.
+And the best places to spot the state’s awesome wildlife bounty, including alligators, bald eagles and manatees, remain its wildest corners -- and not far out of reach.
 Follow our lead to Florida’s top places for spotting some very wild life.

 Within the refuge’s 220 square miles you’ll find 500 species of wildlife including American alligators, bald eagles, roseate spoonbills, manatees and some 15 endangered species, including the Florida scrub jay.
 For the most accessible wildlife spotting, drive along Black Point Wildlife Drive.
 The 7-mile route winds through marshes and flatwood environments.
 Hop out at your leisure for a closer look at critters most folks only ever get to see in a zoo.

 Sometimes the creatures congregate so thickly it looks like a log jam.
 Scuba divers come from around the world to explore the crystal waters, but you can also snorkel with the chance of spotting manatees within a few feet of your mask (also look for longnose gar fish, speckled perch, turtles and flounder swimming through the waving grasses on the sandy river bottom).